 As with staff at all levels of the Robert Wood Johnson Foundation, program associates are expected to demonstrate a passionate commitment to health equity, the Foundation’s mission and our guiding principles.

 ESSENTIAL JOB RESPONSIBILITIES

-Program Development and Monitoring:
+Strategy Development and Monitoring

-Learning and Dissemination:
+Learning and Dissemination

 - Responsible for understanding, implementing, and following the grantmaking processes and policies of RWJF.

-Foundation and Field Contributions:
+Foundation and Field Contributions

-- Strong research and electronic communications skills.
+- Research and electronic communications skills.

-- Ability to travel as required.
+- Ability to travel.